Achillefs/ruby-bridge/README.md

 # Bridge
 Bridge is the bridge playing engine sitting behind [Leo Bridge](https://leobridge.net/) this is the first version initially built in 2013 and is shared here as a working game engine example.

+You can use it to experiment with building a card game UI, or however else you wish.

 Large portions of this gem have been ported from [pybridge](http://sourceforge.net/projects/pybridge/)

 ## Installation